partrickJhonson/beef/BeEF-and-Backtrack-5.md

               echo

 ## Backtrack 5 change Ruby environment

+Some Backtrack 5 security tools need ruby 1.8 (i.e. whatweb) and others ruby 1.9.2 (i.e. BeEF).
+This script automates the switch.

+By setting the ruby environment to the correct ruby version we can run all the tools.
+This script aims to make this small task easier to do and in a more scripting-friendly way.

+###Installation Instructions:
+copy-paste code below into a file called setrubyenv.sh, ideally somewhere in your PATH _chmod 700 setrubyenv.sh_ # (obviously!)

+**IMPORTANT**: You need to call this script with a ". " in front of it to alter your environment settings.

               #!/usr/bin/env bash
               # Description:
               # Some tools (metasploit, whatweb and others) require ruby 1.8 and others (i.e. BeEF) require ruby 1.9.2